KiandaBPM/docs/content/docs/troubleshooting/custom-widget-debugging.md

 title: "Custom widget debugging"
 weight: 13
 typora-root-url: ..\..\..\static
-toc_hide: true
-hide_summary: true
 ---

 ## Introduction

 Within your Kianda platform, you have the option to create your own **custom widgets** if the many pre-configured fields, rules or dashboard elements do not suit.
 Naturally, you might want to troubleshoot your created code if it does not perform as expected.
-This page will outline and detail several important code debugging practices you can implement in your custom widget to ensure correct operation.
+This page will outline and detail several important code **debugging practices** you can implement in your custom widget to ensure correct operation.
 As well as this, some of these methods can be applied to troubleshoot your own **custom connectors** within your platform.

 ## Prerequisites

-Before getting started, you must open a custom widget of your choice in code edit mode that features rules/fields/dashboard elements that require debugging, and/or have the custom widget opened in its related process/dashboard in view mode.
+Before getting started, open a custom widget of your choice in code edit mode within Kianda [Developer](/docs/platform/administration/developer/).
+For example choose features within rule, field, dashboard elements that require debugging.

 ## Custom widget debugging practices

 There are several methods of debugging your custom [field](/docs/low-code/field-widget/), [rule](/docs/low-code/rule-widget/), and [dashboard](/docs/low-code/dashboard-widget/) widgets listed below.
 You can also investigate and understand **Ember.js** on your Kianda platform via the [Ember.js inspector](/docs/low-code/using-the-ember-inspector/), an an open-source JavaScript web application framework that allows you to build highly interactive applications that use JavaScript in a quick and efficient manner.

 On this page, we will look at using [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/), however most web browsers provide web analysis and debugging tools such as [Mozilla Firefox Developer Tools](https://www.mozilla.org/en-US/firefox/developer/) and [Safari Web Inspector](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/Web_Inspector_Tutorial/Introduction/Introduction.html#//apple_ref/doc/uid/TP40017576-CH1-SW1).